FormidableLabs/webpack-stats-plugin/README.md

 - https://webpack.js.org/api/node/#stats-object

 **`filename`**: The `opts.filename` option can be a file name or path relative to `output.path` in webpack configuration.
-It should not be absolute.
+It may also be a function, in which case it will be passed the current compiler instance and expected to return a filename to use.

 **`transform`**: By default, the retrieved stats object is `JSON.stringify`'ed but by supplying an alternate transform you can target _any_ output format.